Manila: Christianity

-Religious groups such as Iglesia ni Cristo, Jesus Is Lord Church Worldwide, and the El Shaddai movement celebrate their anniversaries at Quirino Grandstand, which is an open space in Rizal Park.
+Religious groups such as Members Church of God International (MCGI), Iglesia ni Cristo, Jesus Is Lord Church Worldwide, and the El Shaddai movement celebrate their anniversaries at Quirino Grandstand, which is an open space in Rizal Park.

 Other faiths

 Manila has many Taoist and Buddhist temples like Seng Guan Temple that serve the spiritual needs of the Chinese Filipino community.
 Quiapo has a "Muslim town" that includes the city's largest mosque Masjid Al-Dahab.
 Members of the Indian expatriate community can worship at the large Hindu temple in the city or at the Sikh gurdwara on United Nations Avenue.
 The Baháʼí Faith's governing body in the Philippines the National Spiritual Assembly is headquartered near Manila's eastern boundary with Makati.

 Economy

 Manila is a major center for commerce, banking and finance, retailing, transportation, tourism, real estate, new media, traditional media, advertising, legal services, accounting, insurance, theater, fashion, and the arts.
 Around 60,000 establishments operate in the city.
+In 2024, Manila is the 4th largest economy in the Philippines, with a 4.7% share to the national gross domestic product totaling ₱1.04 trillion.

 The National Competitiveness Council of the Philippines, which annually publishes the Cities and Municipalities Competitiveness Index (CMCI), ranks the country's cities, municipalities, and provinces according to their economic dynamism, government efficiency, and infrastructure.
 According to the 2022 CMCI, Manila was the second-most-competitive highly urbanized city in the Philippines.
 Manila held the title of the country's most-competitive city in 2015, and since then has been in the top three, denoting Manila is consistently one of the best place to live in and do business.
+The city has an estimated GDP of ₱987.88 billion and is the 3rd largest economy of the National Capital Region, accounting for 15% of the region's total economy as of 2023.